Enrique1987/Enrique1987/README.md

 - Big Data - Spark
 - T-SQL/NoSQL/ETL

-My Github is the Repository of the books taht I m current reading as well as my Personal Projects.
+My Github is the Repository of the books that I m current reading as well as my Personal Projects.

 #### current philosophy:
  - Be a good person.